Obstetrics, Gynecology, and Women's Health

 |Introduction | Faculty & Staff | Courses|

 The Department of Obstetrics, Gynecology, and Women’s health is building upon its clinical and educational programs with new initiatives in clinical and laboratory research.
-Over the past year, faculty members have started or continued investigations in preterm labor, ovarian cancer, post-partum depression, menopausal symptoms, infertility, smoking, and diabetes in pregnancy.
+Faculty members are currently studying preterm labor, ovarian cancer, post-partum depression, menopausal symptoms, infertility, smoking, and diabetes in pregnancy.
 Federal and local grants have been awarded for several of these projects.

 The department directs a residency training program for medical graduates who desire specialty training in the field.
 The MD education program is closely integrated with residency training to maintain communication and learning experience throughout training.
-The department has an active ambulatory care, education, endocrinology-infertility, fetal-maternal medicine, gynecology, obstetrics, oncology, urogynecology, and research.
+In addition, the department also directs two fellowships in Maternal-Fetal Medicine and Family Planning.

 Phone: (808) 203-6500

 Kapiolani Medical Center for Women & Children

 1319 Punahou Sreet, Room 824